Cloudera Manager and Managed Service Databases

 - Cloudera Navigator Metadata Server - Contains authorization, policies, and audit report metadata.
 Relatively small.

 - Path A automatically installs an embedded PostgreSQL database to meet the requirements of the services.
 This path reduces the number of installation tasks to complete and choices to make.
-In Path A you can optionally choose to create external databases for Activity Monitor, Reports Manager, Hive Metastore, Sentry Server, Cloudera Navigator Audit Server, and Cloudera Navigator Metadata Server.
+In Path A you can optionally choose to create external databases for Activity Monitor, Reports Manager, Hive Metastore Server, Sentry Server, Cloudera Navigator Audit Server, and Cloudera Navigator Metadata Server.

 Using an external database requires more input and intervention as you install databases or gather information about existing ones.
 These paths also provide greater flexibility in choosing database types and configurations.